sethnlewis/Policing-Bias/README.md

 - Subjects of the following races are strongly associated with more negative outcomes: Black or African American, Hispanic, Native (American Indian, Alaska Native, Native Hawaiian or Other Pacific Islander).
 White subjects are less frequently associated with negative outcomes.
 - Stops by Hispanic officers are correlated with lower likelihood of a negative subject outcome.

+#### Further Investigation

+Inevitably, this analysis leaves many valuable insights undiscovered.
+Further investigation could include areas such as:

+- Detailed study of the "call type" feature.
+The dataset gives information about the reason that the stop was initiated, which could speculatively provide powerful insights and add substantial model accuracy.
+- More in-depth study of geographical importance.
+The dataset provides breakdowns based on district, etc. Although these features are directly used within the model, feature engineering could likely provide additional value.
+- Comparison with city demographics.
+Although we have distributions based on race, we don't use metrics about race in the Seattle area at large.
+This could provide insight into how often stops are made of different races.
+Additionally, the call types broken down by race, age and gender would be an interesting topic to investigate further.
+- Expanding the scope of the study dramatically, it could prove valuable to perform similar analysis on data from other cities that may make related datasets available.
+An understanding could be gathered about that area, but also the comparison with other areas could identify underlying geographical trends.